Before the Appeal

 What if I miss time from work to attend the hearing?

 If you are a worker and are required to miss work to attend your hearing you will be reimbursed for actual wages lost.
 The Appeal Commission will need verification of lost wages.

 Will I be paid for any other expenses?

 You may be reimbursed for reasonable expenses incurred to attend your hearing if you live in the province of Manitoba.
 If, for health reasons you are unable to travel alone, you may also be reimbursed the expenses of a companion.
 Please contact the Appeal Commission for further information about eligible expenses.
 You are responsible for all fees charged by your personal representative for your appeal and any expenses incurred by witnesses you bring with you.

 A decision and the reasons for it will be made within 60 days after the completion of the hearing.
 All parties will receive a copy of the decision.
 If additional information is required, all parties will be provided with a copy of the information and given a reasonable period to make any comment.

 If you are a worker, there are individuals and agencies that may help you make your appeal, e.g.:

 Your union representative may have experience in dealing with the appeal process and may be able to answer any questions you may have or possibly represent you at an appeal hearing.

-The Worker Advisor Office is a branch of the Manitoba Department of Labour and is independent of the WCB.
+The Worker Advisor Office is a program of the Government of Manitoba.
+It is independent of the WCB.
 Worker advisors are knowledgeable about the compensation system and can help you with the appeal process.
 The services of a worker advisor are available free of charge.
-More information on worker advisors is available by contacting the Worker Advisor Office in your area.
+More information on worker advisors is available by contacting the Worker Advisor Office.

 If you are an employer, you may represent yourself in an appeal.
-You may also choose to be represented by a lawyer or any other person.
+You may also choose to be represented by a lawyer of any other person.